arbor-sim/arbor/doc/fileformat/nmodl.rst

 generate C code that is called from NEURON.

-Arbor has an NMODL compiler, *modcc*, that generates optimized code in C++ and CUDA, which is optimzed for the target architecture.
-NMODL does not have a formal specification, and its semantis are often ambiguous.
+Arbor has an NMODL compiler, *modcc*, that generates optimized code in C++ and CUDA, which is optimized for the target architecture.
+NMODL does not have a formal specification, and its semantics are often ambiguous.
 To manage this, Arbor uses its own dialect of NMODL that does not allow some constructions used in NEURON's NMODL.